 Gum disease refers to infections of the gum and bone tissues surrounding your teeth.
 This kind of infection is also known by the technical names of gingivitis and periodontal disease.
 Gum diseases are usually caused by poor oral health habits that allow sticky, bacteria-filled plaque to build up on the teeth.
-If it remains long enough, the bacteria releases toxins that infect the gums and eventually affect the bone supporting the teeth.
+If it remains long enough, the bacteria release toxins that infect the gums and eventually affect the bone supporting the teeth.

 This infection typically causes irritation, redness and swelling along the gum line.
 If plaque is not removed from the teeth daily, then minerals in your saliva can transform that plaque into tartar.
 The presence of tartar can make it very difficult to clean your teeth properly and increase your risk for periodontal disease.